Don’t Let Allergies Rub Your Horse the Wrong Way

 However, not all omega-3 sources are alike.

 “A lot of customers come to us with horses allergic to soy, cottonseed, flaxseed, and more,” says Dr. Chalmers.
-“These kinds of ingredients can oftentimes be mixed in with equine omega-3 supplements.”
+“These kinds of oils can oftentimes be mixed in with equine omega-3 supplements.”

 In 2003, Wellpride became the first commercial equine fish oil on the market for horses.
-The supplement contains only fish oil and natural flavoring, without any other additives.
+The supplement contains only fish oil, natural flavoring, and a little bit of vitamin E, without other additives.

 “We probably don’t really talk about this enough.
 Wellpride does not have any of the common equine allergens,” says Dr. Chalmers.
 “Wellpride provides a pure source of fat, so it doesn’t contain any protein.
 That’s important since allergies are triggered by proteins or glycoproteins.”